Jonniebarnsley/SLEpy/README.md

-# SLEpy: Python Library for Sea Level Equivalent Calculations
+# SLEpy: /ˈslɛpi/

-A Python library for calculating sea level equivalent from ice sheet model output using the methodology from Goelzer et al. (2020).
+A Python library for calculating sea level equivalent (SLE) from ice sheet model output using the methodology from Goelzer et al. (2020).
+This takes into account:
+1. **Volume Above Floatation (VAF)**: Changes in ice volume above the floatation thickness
+2. **Potential Ocean Volume (POV)**: Changes in bed topography due to solid Earth rebound
+3. **Density Correction**: Accounting for density differences between fresh and saline water.

 ## Installation